gvwilson/thirdbit/src/fiction/iffy/outline.md

 ### Chapter 2: the journey begins (day 1 continued)

--   What this chapter does:
+-   Goals:
-    -   Action scenes to excite the reader.
+    -   Action to excite the reader.
     -   Introduce augmented animals from the backayonder.
     -   Start the protagonist on her journey.
 -   Iffy returns to the *Guinevere* to find that Uncle Jack has made a mess of the repair she had been working on.